madhurik04/QuantumPy/README.md

 # QuantumPy
-QuantumPy is a beginner-friendly repository aimed at exploring the basics of Python programming.
+QuantumPy is a beginner-friendly repository aimed at exploring the basic to advanced level of Python programming.